Caast/caast-documentation/README.md

 .caast-modal__wrapper {
 }
 /*
-* Class added to .caast-modal--wrapper when modal is open */
+* Class added to .caast-modal__wrapper when modal is open */
 .caast-modal__wrapper--open {
 }